HealthCatalyst/healthcareai-py/README.rst

 ++++++

-To install using docker, run ``docker build -t healthcareai .``

-Then you can run the docker instance with ``docker run -p 8888:8888 healthcareai`` and you should have a jupyter notebook available on ``http://localhost:8888``.
+To install using docker, run ``docker build -t healthcareai .`` Then you can run the docker instance with ``docker run -p 8888:8888 healthcareai`` You should then have a jupyter notebook available on ``http://localhost:8888``.

 Docker Compose
 ++++++++++++++